Adnan-The-Coder/Chatbot-end-2-end-build/readme.md

 * The chatbot reads all `patterns` and `tags` from the JSON file.
 * TF-IDF is used to vectorize the input patterns.
 * Logistic Regression trains a classifier to map input text to the correct intent tag.
+* Similiarly, New Dataset can be added and new API endpoint for this new bot can be created in api.py

 ### Chatbot Workflow

-1. Wait for user input.
-2. Transform input using the trained TF-IDF vectorizer.
+1. Transform input using the trained TF-IDF vectorizer.
-3. Predict the tag using the logistic regression model.
+2. Predict the tag using the logistic regression model.
-4. Find a matching intent and respond with a random reply from the associated `responses`.
+3. Find a matching intent and respond with a random reply from the associated `responses`.

 ---

 ## 📜 Code Overview

-### Main Components of `main.py`
+### Main Components of `chatbot.py`

 * **NLTK Setup**
   Downloads the `punkt` tokenizer needed for any NLTK processing.